programs-forensic-engineering-990x358

 Northwestern University

 Northwestern University offers an MS in structural engineering and design that requires four core courses, three courses from either the design or research track and five electives.
 Students with bachelor’s degrees in civil engineering or similar undergraduate coursework can apply for this program.
-Once accepted into the program, students must select one of two tracks in civil engineering: design or research.
+Once accepted, students must select one of two civil engineering tracks: design or research.

-As part of the program, students will delve into topics such as the stability of structures; theory of plates and shells; structural design; mechanics of continua; dynamics of structures; theory of elasticity; structural steel design; reinforced concrete design; engineering project management; uncertainty analysis; and mechanics of vibrations.
+As part of the program, students will delve into topics such as the stability of structures, the theory of plates and shells, structural design, mechanics of continua, dynamics of structures, theory of elasticity, structural steel design, reinforced concrete design, engineering project management, uncertainty analysis, and mechanics of vibrations.

 • Location: Evanston, IL